Michael Baden: John and Joyce Sheridan

 Baden was hired by the sons of former New Jersey state Transportation Commissioner John Sheridan to work with the county medical examiner doing the autopsy on Sheridan and his wife after their 2014 deaths in a fire at their Skillman home.
 The Somerset County prosecutor's office eventually found their deaths to be a murder-suicide.
 Baden believed that there was enough evidence contradicting that theory and suggesting the possibility of an intruder in the house that while Joyce Sheridan's death was definitely a homicide, her husband's should be considered undetermined; he was able to persuade the county medical examiner to indicate definitely in the autopsy report that the knife responsible for some of John Sheridan's wounds was not any of those recovered at the crime scene, as well as that some of the DNA on one of the knife handles was not John Sheridan or anyone related to him.
 In 2017, the state's chief medical examiner formally changed the manner of John Sheridan's death from suicide to undetermined, after an open letter whose signatories included three former governors, two former state attorneys general and one sitting justice of the state Supreme Court, urged the change.

 Michael Brown

 At the request of the family of Michael Brown, Baden conducted a four-hour autopsy.
 The body had been washed and embalmed, and he did not have clothing or x-rays to examine for gunpowder residue or bullet locations.
 He determined his evidence was insufficient to forensically reconstruct the shooting.

 Jeffrey Epstein

-In October 2019, Baden was hired by Jeffrey Epstein's brother, and observed the autopsy done by city officials following Epstein's death in custody at a federal facility in New York City on sex trafficking charges.
+In October 2019, Baden was hired by Mark Epstein, Jeffrey Epstein's brother, and observed the autopsy done by city officials following Epstein's death in custody at a federal facility in New York City on sex trafficking charges.
 Baden disputed New York City chief medical examiner Barbara Sampson's conclusion that Epstein's death was a suicide, asserting that three fractures in Epstein's neck were more consistent with homicide by strangulation and rarely seen in suicide by hanging.
 Baden has stated that the autopsy "points to homicide".